Kirt Niedrigh: Earth-Man

-Earth-Man and the rest of the JLE appear as members of the new Legion of Super-Villains in Final Crisis: Legion of 3 Worlds.
-He states that the alliance is only temporary, since the villains all want the same thing: death to the Legion.
-Following the defeat of the combined JLE-LSV, Earth-Man is again imprisoned, until the Earth government, eager to mollify his pro-human supporters, forces the Legion to offer him membership in return for allowing the Legion to remain on Earth.
-While mulling over their offer, Earth-Man is offered a Green Lantern ring by Dyogene, a creature living within the planet Oa.
-Earth-Man accepts the Legion's offer, but secretly uses his Lantern ring to deactivate the failsafe that Brainiac 5 placed in his Legion flight ring to keep his power in check.
-Despite this breach of faith, he still acts in the Legion's favor during an anti-alien riot.
-Afterwards, back in his quarters, he asks the Lantern ring how it works, and it produces a power battery and tells him the recharging oath.
-He then reveals the ring to the Legion, and is taken by it to the planet Xerifos, which the ring has its inhabitants are in need of help.
+The Earth government, eager to mollify Earth-Man's pro-human supporters, forces the Legion to offer him membership in return for allowing the Legion to remain on Earth.
+While considering their offer, Earth-Man is offered a Green Lantern ring by Dyogene.
+Earth-Man accepts the Legion's offer, but secretly uses his Lantern ring to deactivate the failsafe that Brainiac 5 placed to keep his power in check.

+Earth-Man reveals the ring to the Legion, and is taken by it to the planet Xerifos, which the ring has its inhabitants are in need of help.
 Upon arrival, Earth-Man is attacked by the planet's native creatures, which the ring will not let him attack, as they are sentient.
-He is saved by Sun Boy (under duress), and, after finding out from the ring that the planet's atmosphere needs to be altered, absorbs and joins with Element Lad's powers to do so.
-Earth-Man then discards the ring, declaring that he will not be led around by it, and returns to Earth with the Legion.
-Dyogene then appears and takes back the ring.
+Earth-Man discards the ring, declaring that he will not be led around by it, and returns to Earth with the Legion.

 A short while afterward, Earth-Man discovers that Brainiac 5 had altered his flight ring to increase his sense of morality.
 Bringing Brainiac 5 the wrecked ring, Earth-Man declares that he will remain on the team and continue helping aliens despite his dislike for them.
 When the Legion battles an ancient being known as the Bringer of Chaos, Earth-Man absorbs the powers of both his fellow Legionnaires and the villain himself.
 Earth-Man kills the villain, but dies in the confrontation.